Jimm1432/Rush-Royale-Bot/README.md

 # Rush-Royale-Bot
 Python based bot for Rush Royale.

-Created by AxelBjork, Updated by Jimm1432
+Updated and reworked by Jimm1432

 Use with Bluestacks on PC

 ## Farm unlimited gold!
 * Can run 24/7 and allow you to easily upgrade all availble units with gold to spare.
-* Optimized to farm dungeon floor 5-10.

 ## Functionality
 * Can send low latency commands to game via Scrpy ADB
-* Automatically refreshes store, watches ads, completes quests, collects ad chest, buys units.
+* Automatically refreshes store/buys units, watches ads, completes quests, collects ad chests, plays clan tournment, collects clan items, request units.
 * Unit type detection with openCV: ORB detector
 * Rank detection with sklearn LogisticRegression (Very accurate)